offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 '-->*-->*-->*-->*-->*-->*-->*
 ```

-Searching the sequence "aratios" requires scanning over that sequence and testing the trie at each position.
+Searching the sequence "aratios" requires scanning over that sequence and walking the trie at each scan position.
 At scan position ...

  * 0, the trie walks until "arat" before failing.
  * 1, the trie walks until "ratio" before failing.